IDEOLOGICAL CONFLICT PROJECT

 About the Ideological Conflict Project

-Drawing from the cognitive and social sciences, the ICP develops tools for modelling and visualizing beliefs, based on the principle that belief systems emerge from interactions between the minds of individuals and the structures of societies.
+Drawing from the cognitive and social sciences, the ICP developed tools for modelling and visualizing beliefs, based on the principle that belief systems emerge from interactions between the minds of individuals and the structures of societies.

-Applying these methods to some of the most intractable ideological conflicts of our time, the ICP aims to enhance empathy between parties in conflict, shed light on the deep differences in values that underlie ideological polarization, and recognize points of commonality with potential for imagining innovative solutions to persistent political problems.
+Applying these methods to some of the most intractable ideological conflicts of our time, the ICP aimed to enhance empathy between parties in conflict, shed light on the deep differences in values that underlie ideological polarization, and recognize points of commonality with potential for imagining innovative solutions to persistent political problems.

 Project Team